This chapter introduces Oracle Exadata System Software.

 Cell Server (CELLSRV) services iDB requests for disk I/O and advanced Oracle Exadata Storage Server services, such as predicate processing offload.
 CELLSRV is implemented as a multithreaded process and should be expected to use the largest portion of processor cycles on a storage cell.

 Management Server (MS) provides standalone storage cell management and configuration.
-MS runs on an Oracle WebLogic Server.

 Restart Server (RS) monitors the CELLSRV and MS processes and restarts them, if necessary.

 Each cell in the Oracle Exadata Storage Server grid is individually managed with Cell Control Command-Line Interface (CellCLI).

 The CellCLI utility provides a command-line interface to the cell management functions, such as cell initial configuration, cell disk and grid disk creation, and performance monitoring.
 The CellCLI utility runs on the cell, and is accessible from a client computer that has network access to the storage cell or is directly connected to the cell.
 The CellCLI utility communicates with Management Server to administer the storage cell.